CWWhitney/CWWhitney.github.io/content/authors/admin/_index.md

   url: https://www.uni-bonn.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include human ecology, ethnobotany and agrobiodiversity.
+bio: My research interests include decision analysis, human ecology, ethnobotany and agrobiodiversity.

 # Interests to show in About widget
 interests: